thoni56/dokuwiki2wikijs/README.md

 - `cd` into the root of your dokuwiki tree (taking a copy makes everything easier).
 - run the script and see the conversion run and a zip-file being created
 - unpack the zip in a Wiki.js file storage and press "import" (or something, I forget)

+# Known problems

+- Unicode (non-ascii) filenames works badly since dokuwiki seems to have changed the encoding in filenames over the years, and the change records use the unicode but the filenames use a mangled form (%C3%B6 e.g)...
+- Pages that have been moved using PageMove(?) are not handled.
+This script ignores changes that don't match up, so in practice history beyond a PageMove is lost...
+(A move is recorded by the changes file moved along with the `*.txt` and a 'C' is inserted in the `*.changes` and the changes file for the previous file is replaced with a single 'D' line.
+So it should be possible to recreate that history too, but we decided it is too much work.)